 Pests in Gardens and Landscapes: Quick Tips

 When thrips feed, they distort or scar leaves, flowers, or fruit.
 Healthy woody plants usually tolerate thrips, although damage can become unattractive.
 Herbaceous ornamentals and developing fruits and vegetables can suffer more serious injuries.
-Use an integrated program combining good cultural care, pest exclusion, planting thrips-resistant species, and protecting natural enemies by using least-toxic insecticides.
+Manage thrips by combining good cultural care, pest exclusion, thrips-resistant plants, and less toxic insecticides that are softer on natural enemies.

 Thrips are tiny, slender insects with hairs on their wing margins.

 - They are less than 1⁄20 inch long and their color varies depending on the species and life stage.

 - Thrips hatch from eggs and develop through two feeding larval (nymphal) stages and two nonfeeding stages (prepupa and pupa) before developing into adults.

 - Most pest thrips feed while hidden, often in buds and shoot tips or beneath sepals; you’ll often observe the damage before seeing the thrips.